 From the moment Pinaky Patel, ’19, returned to the United States at the age of 17, she had a dream of earning a degree in computer science.
-Almost 20 years later, that dream is becoming reality.
+Almost 20 years later, that dream is a reality.

 “There were times when it was hard juggling both school and home, but I always stayed focused on my goal,” said Pinaky.
 “I wanted to show my daughter that there is no such thing as ‘you can’t do it.’”